mburbidg/gql-antlr/README.md

 ANTLR consumption.
 Among other changes, mutually left recursive productions were folded into parent productions.
 The main focus of the changes were related to the _value expression_ and _primary value expression_ productions.

+## Permissiveness
+The Grammar itself is more permissive than a GQL implementation would be.
+Some type checking and other syntatic analysis would be required as post processing steps to parsing using the grammar.

+## Testing and Verification
+Not a lot of testing has been done to date, besides spot checking using various hand generate snippets of GQL.
+In the future we will add tkl based tests to verify the grammar.